Breaking down on a car journey is one of the worst things that can happen and it’s always when you have somewhere to be.

-Things to check when looking after your car!
+Things to check when looking after your car include:

 - Brakes – While it’s running, move your car forwards and backwards a few times to stop the breaks from seizing.

 - Tyres – Check all of those tyres for their condition and pressure.
 Make sure you look for cuts and bulges, and keep them inflated to the levels dictated in the owner’s manual

 How to keep your battery healthy

-Battery problems are the no.1 reason for breakdowns and happen most when vehicles are not being used.
+Battery problems are the number one reason for breakdowns and happen most when you are not using your car

 Reasons for a flat battery

 A common reason for a flat battery is accidentally leaving the car lights on after the engine has turned off.
-Make sure you don’t forget to switch them off as you don’t want to be stuck!
+Make sure you don’t forget to switch them off as you don’t want to be stuck.
 Leaving the interior lights on or the radio can also keep the battery chugging when you don’t want it to.

-Try to keep a pair of jump leads in the car, just in case you do end up stuck somewhere so you can charge your battery from another vehicle.
+Try to keep a pair of jump leads in the car, just in case you do end up stuck somewhere.
+With these, you can charge your battery from another vehicle.

 Things to do to keep your tyres healthy!

-- Make sure to increase your tyre pressure if you are carrying a heavy load.
-(This can be found in your handbook)
+- Make sure to increase your tyre pressure if you are carrying a heavy load. (you can find the manufacturer’s recommendations in your handbook)

 - Drive around corners and kerbs.
 The sides of the tyres are easy to damage and grazing the curb weakens them.

 - Replace tyres when the tread gets low.buy intagra online meadfamilydental.com/wp-includes/sitemaps/providers/php/intagra.html no prescription

 - Check your alignment to make sure your car is driving in a straight line.
-This can wear through your tyres really quickly and affect handling.
+Any misalignment can wear through your tyres really quickly and affect handling.

-With the rise of electric cars, many of you may wonder how to care for them.
-Their main system is all the same as your regular car, the difference is the high voltage system.
-Thankfully your car will likely automatically maintain the 12-volt battery when they are plugged in, and your vehicle handbook will tell you this.
+With the rise of electric cars, many of you may wonder how to perform basic car maintenance on them.
+Their main system is all the same as your regular car.
+The main difference is the high voltage system.
+Thankfully your car will likely automatically maintain the 12-volt battery when it is plugged in, but your vehicle handbook will confirm this.